tomatau/breko-hub/README.md

 **B**abel **Re**act **Ko**a - **H**ot **U**niversal **B**oilerplate
 # Breko-hub

-Yes, another starter-kit, boilerplate for React Universal applications.
+Yes, another starter-kit/boilerplate for React Universal applications!

 [TOC]

 ## Goals

-I'm creating this because I want a universal starting kit for react applications that is easy to understand, use and customise.
+This has been created because of a want for a universal starting kit that is easy to understand, use and customise.

-To achieve this, I've focused on smaller units of code that are consistent in their code style between both client and server.
+To achieve this, focused has been on composing smaller units of code that are consistent in their code style between both client and server.

+Another large focus is on Developer Experience, using hot reloading on both client and server for ES7 files and SCSS-modules.

 ## Features